puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `out_filename`

 The file `System`.out filename.
-Can include WebSphere variables
+Can include WebSphere variables.

 ##### `err_filename`

 The file `System`.err filename.
-Can include WebSphere variables
+Can include WebSphere variables.

 ##### `out_rollover_type`

-Type of log rotation to enable for "SystemOut"
+Type of log rotation to enable for "SystemOut".

-Valid values are: `SIZE`, `TIME`, or `BOTH`
+Valid values are: `SIZE`, `TIME`, or `BOTH`.

 ##### `err_rollover_type`

-Type of log rotation to enable for "SystemErr"
+Type of log rotation to enable for "SystemErr".

-Valid values are: `SIZE`, `TIME`, or `BOTH`
+Valid values are: `SIZE`, `TIME`, or `BOTH`.

 ##### `out_rollover_size`